saviachalack5-ctrl/Shipment-Tracking-System/README.md

 Only an existing admin can add new users and manage admin-level functionality.
 Access control is enforced by backend checks and by conditional rendering on the frontend.
 Admin-only components are hidden from regular users and cannot be accessed without proper authorization.

+To use the access control:

+The user must be in the admin dashboard and create other users.
+By clicking on the profile icon on the top right a side bar will show. go to Users and make a second user account, then click on the user you made and you will see a list of checkboxes which are components of the website.
+You can uncheck any component and it won't show from that end user's side.
+This can be verified by logging out and logging in as the user.

 Features: